 Frequently asked questions

 ISA 315.26 requires you to identify and document controls relevant to the audit.
 A control is relevant when it addresses a risk of material misstatement identified during the risk assessment.
-You do not need to document every control the client has — only the controls that address the assertions where you have identified a risk.
+You do not need to document every control the client has.
+Only document the controls that address the assertions where you have identified a risk.
 Start from your risk assessment, not from the client’s control manual.

 What five elements should a control description include?